-Epigenetic marker 5hmC opens door to studying its role in developmental disorders and diseaseFebruary 4th, 2013 in Genetics /
+Epigenetic marker 5hmC opens door to studying its role in developmental disorders and diseaseFebruary 4, 2013 in Medicine & Health / Genetics

 Nearly every cell in the human body carries a copy of the full human genome.
 So how is it that the cells that detect light in the human eye are so different from those of, say, the beating heart or the spleen?